 The social distancing guidelines have left everyone in a strange mental state, and it has become increasingly difficult to stay healthy in this fundamentally changed world.
 However, humans are not the only ones suffering through this quarantine, it is important to remember that pets have realized that something is wrong as well.
-Dogs need to be taken care of during these troubled times, so here are five ways to keep your dog healthy while social distancing.
+Dogs or emotional support animals need to be taken care of during these troubled times, so here are five ways to keep your dog healthy while social distancing.

 1. Update Your Pet Food

 To reduce trips to the store, it is safer and easier to order your pet food online.
 Since you are already switching up how you buy your pet food, why not switch up the food you buy as well?
 With the extra time that most people have now, there is plenty of time to research to make sure your furry friend is getting the best nutrition possible.
 For example, the Ultimate Pet Nutrition is a company that claims to offer your dog the best nutrition in the form of supplements, similar to the kinds of supplements that humans use.
 Look at some reviews to see if it is right for you.